2019–20 Furman Paladins men's basketball team

 The 2019–20 Furman Paladins men's basketball team represented Furman University in the 2019–20 NCAA Division I men's basketball season.
-The Paladins, led by third-year head coach Bob Richey, played their home games at Timmons Arena in Greenville, South Carolina as members of the Southern Conference.
-They finished the season 25–7, 15–3 in SoCon play to finish in second place.
+The Paladins, led by third-year head coach Bob Richey, played their home games at Timmons Arena in Greenville, South Carolina as members of the Southern Conference (SoCon).
+They finished the season 25–7, 15–3 in SoCon play, to finish in second place.
 They lost in the quarterfinals of the SoCon tournament to Wofford.
-Although having 25 wins and being a strong candidate for postseason play, all post season tournaments were cancelled amid the COVID-19 pandemic.
+Although registering 25 wins and being a strong candidate for postseason play, all postseason tournaments were cancelled amid the COVID-19 pandemic.

 Previous season

-The Paladins finished the 2018–19 season 25–8 overall, 13–5 in SoCon play to finish in a tie for 3rd place.
+The Paladins finished the 2018–19 season 25–8 overall, 13–5 in SoCon play, to finish in a tie for third place.
 In the SoCon tournament, they defeated Mercer in the quarterfinals, before losing to UNC Greensboro in the semifinals.
 They received an at-large bid to the NIT, where they lost to Wichita State in the first round.

 For a brief period during the season, Furman was nationally ranked, placing as high as 23rd in December 2018.